xlatt/Document-statistics-service/README.md

 Apache Tika is used as text extractor as it was suggested in assignment.
 Reasoning for using database is explained in **Database** section.

 #### Tika server
 Text retrieved from Apache Tika is in plain text format.
 At first, using XHTML formatted text seemed as good option because of tagging used in parsed text but after short investigation I noticed that tagging was not consistent between document types so instead I used plain text format which is uniform across different document types.
+Communication with Tika is handled by TextExtractor.java.
+No 3rd party frameworks and libraries are used to accomplish communication with Tika since only PUT method is used to upload documents for extraction.

 #### Database
 If multiple services require statistics being extracted from one document, it is easier to store this document in this service and assign UUID for this document by which it can be referenced at later point when one of the multiple services decide to retrieve some of this statistics.
 This way document does not have to be redistributed across services and uploaded over and over again.

+I selected MongoDB for storage because NoSQL databases are good fit for storing unstructured data and it was easy to setup and work with.

 ##### Cache
 In scenario where multiple services access document, excessive communication with database needs to be avoided.
 To solve this issue cache like system is introduced to mitigate database inserts and selects.
 First, when document is uploaded, it is stored in this cache in which can reside for 5 seconds.
 When document is stored in cache for more than 5 seconds without being read/written to it is deleted from this cache and stored in database.

+I implemented this cache just because I had this idea in mind and wanted to try it and see how it behaves.
+Also I wanted to have control over which and when documents are stored in database.
+In production it would be more than wise to use Redis or similar system.

 ## REST API